 But AstraZeneca has truly grabbed the brass ring of subterfuge.
 The Seroquel documents are revealing a company-wide pattern of blatant deceit and manipulation that is astonishing, and should make any psychiatrist think twice before believing anything Astra Zeneca has to say about Seroquel, either in the past, the present, or the future.

-which appeared as a supplement to Current Psychiatry.
+I'll contribute to the discussion by adding yet another data point to the mix.
+Here is an AstraZeneca-supported CME article which appeared as a supplement to Current Psychiatry.
 The title is “Issues associated with the use of atypical antipsychotic medications,” and it is dated December 2008.
 The identified authors are Henry A. Nasrallah, Donald W. Black, Joseph F. Goldberg,

 David J. Muzina, Stephen F. Pariser, but presumably the text was written by ghost-writers at Dowden media.